ADURITEJA/RemMe_App_access/README.markdown

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or support, please open an issue on GitHub or contact [your-email@example.com](mailto:your-email@example.com).
+For questions or support, please open an issue on GitHub or contact [teja10aduri@gmail.com](mailto:teja10aduri@gmail.com).